neondatabase/website/content/docs/data-types/floating-point.md

 ### Special Floating-point values

-Postgres floating-point types can represent special values like `Infinity`, `-Infinity`, and `NaN`(not a number).
+Postgres floating-point types can represent special values like `'infinity'`, `'-infinity'`, and `'NaN'` (not a number).
 These values can be useful in certain mathematical or scientific computations.

-Consider a table named `calculations`, which might store the results of various scientific computations, including temperature changes, pressure levels, and calculation errors that could potentially result in 'infinity', '-infinity', or 'NaN' values:
+Consider a table named `calculations`, which might store the results of various scientific computations, including temperature changes, pressure levels, and calculation errors that could potentially result in `'infinity'`, `'-infinity'`, or `'NaN'` values:

 ```sql
 CREATE TABLE calculations (